cwstra/rpdiscordrewrite/docs/source/commands/server_settings.rst

 ``channel_prefix`` / ``server_prefix``
 --------------------------------------

-The ``channel_prefix`` and ``server_prefix`` commands allows the user to change the channel''s or server''s prefix, respectively.
+The ``channel_prefix`` and ``server_prefix`` commands allow the user to change the channel''s or server''s prefix, respectively.
 A prefix is the text used prior to each command.

 Syntax